co-byte/hackernews-challenge/README.md

 ## Challenge Details

 - **Task**:
-  - Write a python script that extracts information from the [Hacker News API](https://github.com/HackerNews/API) and saves the data as parquet files on your local machine.
+  - Write a Python script that extracts information from the [Hacker News API](https://github.com/HackerNews/API) and saves the data as parquet files on your local machine.

 - **Bonus challenges**:
   - Don’t use pandas.